 The Best Buy award-winning Bullet Proof Surf Adjustable Alloy is a rugged product with a tough nylon blade aluminum shaft.
-A snap clip collar clamp adjustment/locking mechanism, also known as the TwinPin system, and solid scores across our scoring metrics earned this model a special place in our testers' hearts.
+A collar clamp adjustment and locking mechanism, also known as the TwinPin system, and solid scores across our scoring metrics earned this model a special place in our testers' hearts.
 All of this comes at an extremely affordable price, making the Alloy the most budget-friendly SUP paddle we tested.

-It's a hefty paddle, and as such, isn't the best choice if you're paddling for longer distances.
+It's a hefty paddle, so it isn't the best choice if you're paddling for longer distances.
 Although heavier than the lightest models in our test, this product is built to withstand more wear than paddles built entirely from carbon.
 If you want a functional, highly affordable paddle that will last, this is a great choice.

 Read full review: Bullet Proof Surf Alloy